burhanr13/gbemu/README.md

 This project uses SDL2 as a dependency and that library is needed to compile and link the executable.
 The Makefile can be used to compile the project.

 ## How to use
 Run the executable with the ROM file path as the only command line argument.
-Controls are currently fixed but they will be configurable in the future.
-DPad is the arrow keys, 'A' is Z, 'B' is X, 'Start' is return, 'Select' is backspace.
+You can use the keyboard or connect a game controller prior to running the emulator.<p>
+Keyboard Controls:
+- A : Z
+- B : X
+- Start : Return
+- Select : Backspace
+- Dpad : arrow keys
+Gamepad Controls:
+- A : A
+- B : X
+- Start : Start
+- Select : Back
+- Dpad : Dpad